Get Approved for up to $35,000 in 3 minutes

 As you may have gathered by now there’s no simple answer to the question of TFSA vs RRSP because it depends on varying factors like age and your income level now versus what you expect to be earning near retirement.

-On the flip side, those hitting their peak earning years and already juggling multiple financial obligations, then an RRSP is probably the best choice.
+On the flip side, for those hitting their peak earning years and already juggling multiple financial obligations, then an RRSP is probably the best choice.
 Not only will it give you significant tax benefits, but it will also help you sock away needed retirement savings at a time when you have multiple financial obligations.
 When the time comes to pay tax on an RRSP withdrawal, you should be hitting those senior citizen years with a small, less-taxable income.
 That’s when an RRSP can help put you in a good financial situation.

-Now that you’re loaded with information about TFSAs vs RRSPs, and which savings vehicle is right for you, it’s time to hit the market.
+Now that you’re loaded with information about TFSAs vs RRSPs and which savings vehicle is right for you, it’s time to hit the market.
 If you bank with the Big 5 – CIBC, BMO, RBC, TD and Scotiabank – then starting RRSP and TFSA accounts will be no problem because they all offer both, plus it will be convenient when transferring funds from your pre-existing account.
 Recently, online brokerages like Wealthsimple and Questrade have been growing in popularity.

 The savvy investor, however, will shop around for the best interest rate and get the most return for their money.
 The smaller the bank or credit union, the better the rate usually.
 Websites like ratehub give you a comprehensive comparison of rates and promotional rates across various Canadian financial institutions.